ajitha26/plum-ai-health/README.md

 ## How It Works

 1. **Form Input / Image Upload**
-   Users can fill a form with age, smoker status, exercise, and diet details **or upload a scanned survey form** (image).
+   Users can fill in a form with age, smoker status, exercise, and diet or upload a scanned survey form (image).

 2. **OCR / Parsing**